philc/book-notes/thinking in systems - donella meadows.md

       * This is the cause of business cycles.
 The economy is a more complex version of the car dealership trying to maintain its inventory in relation to sales and manufacturing delays.
   * "A renewable stock constrained by a nonrenewable stock -- an oil economy"
-    * In such systems, there is a reinforcing loop (e.g. exponential production adoption) and constraining loop (market saturation).
+    * In such systems, there is a reinforcing loop (e.g. exponential product adoption) and constraining loop (market saturation).
     * "In physical, exponentially growing systems, there must be at least one reinforcing loop driving the growth and at least one balancing loop constraining the growth, because no